guberger/guberger.github.io/publications.md

 ### Preprints

 **A path-complete approach for optimal control of switched systems**\
-Léa Ninite, Adrien Banse, Guillaume Berger\
+Léa Ninite, Adrien Banse, Guillaume Berger, Raphaël Jungers\
 Submitted to _Hybrid Systems: Computation and Control (HSCC)_, November 2025 [[pdf]](/assets/papers/hscc-iccps26-paper143.pdf)

 **On the differentiability of the value function of switched linear systems under arbitrary and controlled switching**\